 COVID-19 vaccines are not preventing COVID-19 deaths.
-As of October 10th, 2021, COVID-19 death rates following vaccine rollouts are higher in 70% of the 178 countries for which we obtained vaccination rollout dates and number of total vaccine doses administered.
-COVID-19 vaccine rollouts have not slowed the rate of serious COVID-19 disease or COVID-19 deaths caused by SARS-CoV-2 viral variants.
-3 pictures the COVID Vaccinated need to See
+As of December 24, 2021, COVID-19 death rates following vaccine rollouts are higher in 75% of the 166 countries for which I obtained vaccination rollout dates and COVID death rates.
+COVID-19 vaccine rollouts have increased and not slowed the rate of serious COVID-19 disease or COVID-19 deaths caused by SARS-CoV-2 viral variants.
+Another pictures the COVID vaccinated need to see.

 41% Increase in US all-cause mortality in 2021 since COVID vaccine rollout

-COVID-19 mRNA and DNA-vector vaccines create antibodies surrounding internal organs by having the body create billions to trillions of spike proteins specific to the original SARS-CoV-2 variant.
-As shown in the Israeli and UK data, the current COVID-19 spike protein vaccines provide no protection against infectiousness, symptomatic illness, or being hospitalized with the current immune-escape Delta variant.
+COVID-19 mRNA and DNA-vector vaccines create antibodies surrounding internal organs by having the body create trillions of synthetic spike proteins similar to the original SARS-CoV-2 variant.
+As shown in the Israeli and UK and other data, the current COVID-19 spike protein vaccines provide no protection against infectiousness, symptomatic illness, hospitalization or death with the current immune-escape Delta variant.
 Insufficient nasal and oral mucosal immunity against the Delta variant is created by current COVID-19 vaccine injections, so the vaccinated spread the Delta virus and carry viral loads 251 times higher than the previous Alpha variants in nasal and oral cavities.

 Vaccine Rollouts worldwide are associated with increases in COVID deaths